pieterblok/maskal/README.md

 Our software was forked from Detectron2 (https://github.com/facebookresearch/detectron2).
 As such, the software will be released under the [Apache 2.0 license](LICENSE). <br/> <br/>

 ## Acknowledgments
-Two of our software methods are inspired by RovelMan's software: <br/>
+Two software methods were inspired by the software of RovelMan: <br/>
 https://github.com/RovelMan/active-learning-framework<br/> <br/>

 ## Contact